Breast Care Focused on You

 Whenever you feel something just isn’t right with your breasts, turn to the experienced breast health team at University Health.
 We have the expertise to diagnose and treat all types of breast conditions in women and men, from duct ectasia and cysts to gynecomastia and mastitis.

 When you think about breast health, cancer often comes to mind immediately.
-University experts treat breast cancer using sophisticated treatments, and we use that same forward-thinking approach for all other types of breast problems, too.
+University Health experts treat breast cancer using sophisticated treatments, and we use that same forward-thinking approach for all other types of breast problems, too.

 Facts about Breast Health